Caciocavallo Podolico Cheese, Italy’s Most Expensive

 The Di Gilio family farm in Ferrandina (province of Matera) houses over 100 Podolica cattle.
 The video clip below shows the traditional milk-by-hand technique that is still used today.
 Plus an adorable Pololica calf who is looking mighty thirsty for Mom’s rich milk, so cute!

 The flavor is intense and a little goes a long way.
 Personally, one of my favorite things about Caciocavallo is that it has staying power both in flavor and freshness.
-A very good quality for an expensive cheese to have!
+Great quality for an expensive cheese to have!

-In Italy Caciocavallo Podolico cheese isn’t hard to find.
+In Italy Caciocavallo isn’t hard to find.
 In America, it might be trickier.
 Here are a few tips on where to find Caciocavallo cheese near you.
 Murry’s Cheese one of New York City’s best cheese shops began bringing cheese to the masses back in 2015 when it partnered with Kroger.
-If you’re local Kroger leaves you empty-handed you can buy Caciocavallo online at Murry’s Cheese.
+Or you can try buying Caciocavallo online at Murry’s Cheese.

 My husband and I were window shopping in Vieste when the site of an entire wall of Caciocavallo Podolico Cheese stopped us in our tracks.

 Each step down those dark cellar stairs came with an intensifying aging cheese scent.
 It was here, standing among hundreds of bulbs of cheese that I learned about the Podolica cattle and Caciocavallo cheese.

 That afternoon we feasted on an aged Caciocavallo Podolico cheese served with a side of tomatoes to smash on fresh crusty bread with local white wine.
 That experience is what convinced me Caciocavallo Podolico is worth the splurge!
 Especially when served up beside a gorgeous view of the Adriatic.

 How about you?
 What’s your favorite guilty cheese pleasure?